College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 24 majors graduated from Seward County Community College.
-Of these students, 820 received undergraduate degrees and 820 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 11 majors graduated from Seward County Community College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Seward County Community College along with which ones have the highest average starting salaries.